avideep/academic-kickstart/content/publication/medoid/index.md

 date: 2018-05-01
 draft: true
 publication_types: "1"
-abstract: The k-nearest neighbor decision rule is a simple, robust and widely used classifier.
+abstract: "The k-nearest neighbor decision rule is a simple, robust and widely used classifier.
 The method puts a point into a particular class, if the class has the maximum representation among the k nearest neighbors of the point in the training set.
 However, determining the value of k is difficult.